taircode/newsbias/README.md

 # newsbias
 A classifier model for classifying news articles on a discrete spectrum of factualness.
 Currently using the following labels with 0 most factual, 3 least factual:

-0. Reuters;
+0. Reuters

-1. Economist, New Yorker, National Review;
+1. Economist, New Yorker, National Review

-2. CNN, MNSBC;
+2. CNN, MNSBC

 3. Dailymail, Fox